core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -21 to -22 ## {#sec-21-22}

 * Removed mentioning of the CBOR encoding of the HKDF Algorithm.

+* Rephrased consequences on loss of Recipient Contexts.

 * Added IANA consideration on the "CoAP Option Numbers" registry.